milesdave/act/README.md

 ## Description

-This Python script scans source files in the current directory for TODO tags and displays them.
+This Python script scans source files for TODO tags and displays them.
+By default it will search only the current working directory, but will search recursively with `-r`.

-Works with:
-- C, C++, C# and Java source files,
-- `todo` or `TODO` tags in single-line or multi-line comments.

-Copy the script to somewhere in your `$PATH` to use anywhere.
+Recognised source files: `.c`, `.cpp`, `.h`, `.hpp`, `.cs`, `.java`, `.py` and `.sh`.

 ## Usage

 ```
-> act.py
+> act.py -r
 main.cpp:
-  10: "command line arguments"
+  10: // TODO command line arguments
-  45: "replace this function with..."
+  45: // TODO replace this function with...

-main.hpp:
+script.sh:
-  29: "handle error cases"
+  29: # todo: handle error cases

-util.cpp:
+util.c:
-  7: "this could do with a re-write"
+   7: /* TODO this could do with a re-write */
-  101: "phase this function out?"
+ 101: /* TODO phase this function out? */

 Total: 5
 ```